Exscientia/molflux/docs/source/pages/datasets/featurising.md

 print(featurised_dataset.column_names)
 ```

-where `None` can be used as a placeholder for features for which you don't care about setting a custom display name (a
+where `None` can be used as a placeholder for features for which you don't need to set a custom display name (a
 custom naming template will be applied).

 The `display_names` argument can also accept a templated string that will be dynamically injected with context available